shinyscorpion/task_bunny/README.md

 ```

-With this example, it will retry 100 times for every 10 seconds.
+In this example, it will retry 100 times for every 10 seconds.

-If job failed more than `max_retry` times, the payload will be sent to `jobs.[job_name].rejected` queue.
+If a job fails more than `max_retry` times, the payload will be sent to `jobs.[job_name].rejected` queue.
-At this moment, TaskBunny doesn't provide any feature accessing to this queue.
+At this moment, TaskBunny doesn't provide any feature for accessing this queue.

 Under the hood, TaskBunny uses [dead letter exchanges](https://www.rabbitmq.com/dlx.html) to support retry.

 ### Timeout

-In default, job gets timeout in 2 minutes.
+By default, jobs timeout after 2 minutes.
-If job doesn't respond more than 2 minutes, worker kills the process and move it to retry queue.
+If job doesn't respond for more than 2 minutes, worker kills the process and moves it to retry queue.

 You can change the timeout by overwriting `timeout/0` in your job.